WehZet/tasker_projects/GSM Greyscale Mode/GSM_releases.md

+A little project to implement the greyscale mode.<br>
+On some phones it is coupled with the sleeping mode.
+This project can use the greyscale mode without sleeping mode.

 ## v1.1.2
 1) included in the Reset Task a "accessibility_display_daltonizer_enabled" to 0 to try to Bugfix the bug where the greyscale mode don't turns off